-In 2021, 100% of all Board meetings and 100% of all Committee meetings had an in-camera session.
+In 2022, 100% of all Board meetings and 100% of all Committee meetings had an in-camera session.

-2021 Meeting Feb Apr May June July Aug Sept Oct Nov Dec In-camera session held 5 2 2 1 3 2 1 4 3 3
+2022 Meeting Feb Apr May June July Aug Sept Oct Dec In-camera session held 5 2 2 1 1 2 1 5 2

 We take steps to ensure that adequate structures and processes are in place to permit the Board to function independently of our management.
 One of the responsibilities of the Chair of the Board is to provide leadership to the independent directors and to ensure that the policies and procedures adopted by the Board allow it to function independently of management.
-Matters that require decision making and evaluation that is independent of management and non-independent directors may arise at the meetings of the Board and the Committees.
-Such matters require a portion of the meeting to be conducted without the presence of management and non-independent directors.
-At every Board meeting in which these matters arise, including special meetings, we hold "incamera" sessions among the independent directors, without management present so that these matters can be addressed.
-In 2021, there were in-camera sessions at all Board meetings and all of the Committee meetings which were held.
+Matters requiring decision-making and evaluation independent of management and non-independent directors may arise at the meetings of the Board and the Committees.
+Such matters require a part of the meeting to be conducted without management and non-independent directors.
+At every Board meeting in which these matters arise, including special meetings, we hold "in-camera" sessions among the independent directors, without management present so that these matters can be addressed.
+In 2022, there were in-camera sessions at all Board meetings and all of the Committee meetings which were held.

-In 2022, all Board meetings will have an additional in-camera session at the commencement of each meeting with all of the directors, including Mr. Spaulding, but otherwise, without the presence of management.
+As in 2022, all 2023 Board meetings will continue to have an additional in-camera session at the start of each meeting with all directors, including Mr. Spaulding, but otherwise, without management.
 These in-camera sessions are in addition to the in-camera sessions that will continue to occur at the end of each Board and Committee meeting with only independent directors present.